 Text Appearing After Image:

-Note About Images
+Keep in mind About Images

-Please note that these images are extracted from scanned page images that may have been digitally enhanced for readability – coloration and appearance of these illustrations may not perfectly resemble the original work.
+Please keep in mind that these images are extracted from scanned page images that may have been digitally boosted for readability – coloration and look of these illustrations may not perfectly resemble the initial work.